Performance of Empirical Risk Minimization for Linear Regression with Dependent Data: Additional Results

-\paragraph{Small-Ball Assumption.} It is possible to introduce alternative assumptions that imply the small-ball condition stated in Assumption \ref{asm:smallball}.
+\paragraph{Small-Ball Assumption.} It is possible to introduce alternative assumptions that imply the small-ball condition stated in \ref{asm:smallball}.
 For example, as \citet{LecueMendelson:2016} remark, the small-ball condition holds when the $L_2$ and $L_4$ norms of $f_{\bm \theta\,t}$ are equivalent.
-More precisely, if for each $\bm \theta \in \mathbb R^p$ (and all $t=1,\ldots,T$) it holds that

-for some constant $C$ (that does not depend on $\bm \theta$ or $t$).
+More precisely, if for each $\bm \theta \in \mathbb R^p$ (and all $t=1,\ldots,T$) it holds that \(\| f_{\bm \theta\,t} \|_{L_4} \leq C \| f_{\bm \theta\,t} \|_{L_2} \), for some constant $C$ (that does not depend on $\bm \theta$ or $t$).
 We remark that norm equivalence conditions are commonly used in the literature to establish the properties of empirical risk minimization, see for instance \citet{AudibertCantoni:2011}.

-To give a concrete example, below we show that if the distribution of the predictors $\bm X_t$ is elliptical, then the small-assumption is satisfied.
+To give a concrete example, below we show that if the distribution of the standardized predictors $\bm Z_t = \bm \Sigma^{-{1\over 2}} \bm X_t$ is spherical then the small-ball assumption is satisfied.